UCBoulder/3DMTF/README.rst

 .. code-block:: sh
    python mtf3d.py -i ./demo/4-topographic-psfmtf.csv -o . -m psf -r -v

+Primary command line arguments:
--i is the input point cloud file
+   * -i is the input point cloud file
--o is the folder to save any output
+   * -o is the folder to save any output
--m is the method of mtf {lsf or psf}
+   * -m is the method of mtf {lsf or psf}
--r is a flag that tells the program the data is already ROIed -v views the MTF plot when finished
+   * -r is a flag that tells the program the data is already ROIed
+   * -v views the MTF plot when finished

 To run the provided ROI Drawing Tool on your point cloud data prior to computing MTF (very large point clouds with extra targets/features will not result in a successful outcome), remove the -r flag/argument from the command line command.